louisdh/openterm/README.md

 | unsetenv   | uptime     | wc         | whoami     |

 ## Dependencies
 This project uses a modified version of [ios_system](https://github.com/holzschu/ios_system), which requires OpenSSL.

-For convenience both of these are included in the `Dependencies` folder.
+To set up dependencies, run `bootstrap.sh`.

 ## Running
 Open `OpenTerm.xcworkspace`, change the bundle identifier to an identifier linked to your Apple developer account in order to run.
 Build using the `OpenTerm` scheme.